scottctr/NStateManager/README.md

 ```

 # Still lots to do to get this rolling, so here's the current to-do list in priority order
+- Remove AddFallbackTransition and make option for trigger options
 - Finish Sale example
 - Finish unit tests
 - Finish this readme
 - Create Nuget package
+- Create event to notify when transitions occur
 - Lots of documentation
 - More examples and docs...